Course Description

 This course is generously supported by AMD and Oculus VR.
 Thanks for making this happen!

-Robert Konrad and Nitish Padmanaban have contributed significantly to developing this course - thanks Robert and Nitish!
+Robert Konrad, Nitish Padmanaban, and Brooke Krajancich have contributed significantly to developing this course - thanks Robert, Nitish, and Brooke!

 This webpage is designed by Chi Zhang based on the website for CS231N.
 We thank Andrej Karparthy, who designed the CS231N website and kindly shared the code with us.
 The course banner is re-designed based on this image used in a Udacity's post.